aral/ar.al-site/content/2019/10/11/build-a-simple-chat-app-with-site.js/index.md

   5.  ## Can you hear me now?

     Our chat server is complete but does it work?
-Let’s return to our JavaScript console and test it.
+Start the chat server again by running Site.js and let’s return to our JavaScript console and test it.
 This time, open two browser windows and let’s try and hold a conversation.

     In the JavaScript console of the first browser window, enter: